Dangerous to Know: Plot

-Recka brings two out of town hoods to see Phil.
-They steal $218,000 in bonds from his bank and kidnap him so it appears he has stolen them.
-The police are tipped off, and find Phil apparently drunk and the bonds missing.
-Recka makes an offer to Margaret to fix things and Margaret realizes Phil has been framed.
-Recka says he will get Phil cleared if Margaret marries him and opens the doors of respectable society for him.
-She agrees but vows eternal contempt for him.
-Phil is freed on bail.
+Recka's hoods steal $218,000 in bonds from Phil at gunpoint and kidnap him so that it appears that he has stolen them.
+The police Phil drunk and with the bonds missing.
+Margaret realizes that Phil has been framed, and Recka tells her that he will clear Phil only if she marries him, opening the doors of respectable society for him.
+She agrees but vows eternal contempt for Recka, and Phil is freed on bail.

-The out of towners double cross Recka and take the bonds, but are picked up by the police for speeding.
-Recka realizes Phil could identify them and must be silenced.
-He gets plane tickets for Margaret to go away with him, but he finds the bonds have been switched for newspaper, and knows Inspector Brandon must have them.
+Recka's hoods double-cross him and take the bonds, but they are arrested by the police for speeding.
+Recka realizes that Phil could identify them and therefore must be silenced.
+He buys plane tickets for Margaret to fly away with him, but when he finds that the bonds have been switched for newspaper, he knows that Inspector Brandon must have them.

 Lan Ying understands Recka's plans and that he intends to kill Phil, but his henchman is arrested before he can complete the hit.
-She also knows about the plane tickets.
-She warns Recka she will not be waiting if he returns, and says an emotional farewell to Recka, playing a record of "Thanks for the Memory".
-He is confused and lonely and admits she is a real friend and the only one he can trust.
+She also knows about the plane tickets and warns Recka that she will not be waiting if he returns.
+She bids an emotional farewell to Recka, playing a record of "Thanks for the Memory".
+Confused and lonely, he admits that she is a real friend and the only person whom he can trust.

-Lan Ying commits suicide with a knife.
-Brandon arrests Recka, intending him to be convicted as the murderer of Lan Ying and thus pay for any other crimes for which he was never tried.
-Recka realizes too late that Lin Yang was the one thing he needed.
+As Recka plays the organ, Lan Ying approaches him from behind with a knife but then plunges the knife into herself.
+Brandon catches Recka holding the bloody knife over Lan Ying's body and arrests Recka, knowing that he did not kill Lan Ying but intending that Recka will be convicted for the murder nonetheless and pay the price for all of the crimes for which he was never tried.

-Margaret and Phil fly away to their honeymoon using the plane tickets.
+Margaret and Phil fly to their honeymoon using the plane tickets.